-The decrease in physical environment is related to the decrease in depreciation in the current year.
+The increase in culture/recreation for governmental activities is primarily related to the increase in payroll from additional staff in the current year.

 The increase in business-type activities charges for services and expenses is related to the increase activity at the golf course in the current year.